bringking/requirejs-maven-plugin/README.md

 If skip is set to true, optimization will be skipped.
 This may be useful for reducing build time if optimization is not needed.
 It can also be set via the command line with ```-Drequirejs.optimize.skip=true```.

-## Thanks

-requirejs-maven-plugin is a fork from the great work done by [mcheely](https://github.com/mcheely/requirejs-maven-plugin).
-However, as I still needed this project, I started building on it.